JennEYoon/datasciY/tasks-website.md

 #### Projects Content update - 9/13/2019.
  * Working on updating content to projects page.
- * Spell Checked with MS Word.
- * Completely messed up HTML formatting, WORD inseted a whole bunch of junk!
- * Word messed up my header, navigation bar, and footer formats.
- * Next time -- just copy a text-only version into word, spell check, then copy back text-only version.
- * DOES VS Code have spell checker for HTML?
-That will ignore html tags?  --Yes.
-Installed code spell checker.
-Test to do.
- * To Do -- correct "project.html" page with new content, spell corrected, and copied back to original html format.
-Done.

 #### Finance project ideas, date 9/15/2019.